 - Happily provided assistance to passengers with special needs, and worked to accommodate them as best as possible.

-Your Skills Section gives a scannable overview of the abilities your potential employer seeks.
-Make sure you look carefully at the job listing and try to match the skills in this section.
-Including the specific keywords that appear in the job description will help your resume get past the ATS, which ranks your resume based on an algorithm that includes keywords and phrases.
+Including the specific keywords that appear in the posted job description will help your resume get past the automatic tracking systems ( ATS ) that employers commonly use to rank online resumes, based on an algorithm that includes keywords and phrases.
 You should alter your resume for each application in order to pass the ATS test.
-Avoid “stuffing” your resume with keywords and phrases, but make sure you are not missing any “must-haves” from the job listing.
+Avoid “stuffing” your resume with keywords and phrases, but do make sure you are not missing any “must-haves” from the job listing.

 Spell out all acronyms and use the abbreviation in parentheses to make sure the ATS recognizes one or the other.
 Remember that different states, countries or even cities may have multiple acronyms or terms for the same things.
 Make sure to cover those bases for maximum effect when appropriate.